enkidevs/curriculum/JavaScript/Core/types-string.md

 		"ghi";
 ```

 You can also use the backslash character to continue writing text on multiple lines (make sure nothing is after the backslash).
-Note there will not be a new line after the text when written this way:

 ```
-var longerText = "abc \
+var longerText = "abc\
-		def \
+def\
 ghi";
 ```

 There are also special characters that can be used by preceding the character with a backslash.
 Here are some common ones: